devnich/python-programming/README.md

 ## What programming language should I use?

 1. Use the language that your friends use (so you can ask them for help)
 2. Use a language that has a community of practice for your desired use case (you can find documentation, bug reports, sample code, etc.)
-3. Use a language that is \"best\" by some technical definition
+3. Use a language that is "best" by some technical definition

 ## Python is pretty good at lots of things

--   \"Glue\" language intended to replace shell and Perl
+- "Glue" language intended to replace shell and Perl
 - Concise, readable, good for rapid prototyping
 - Access to linear algebra libraries in FORTRAN/C → user-friendly numeric computing

 ## Literate programming and notebooks

 - Blend code, documentation, and visualization
 - Good for trying things, demos
 - Bad for massive or long-running processes
 - You can export notebooks as .py files when they outgrow the notebook format

 # Jupyter commands